aspose-total/Aspose.Total-Products/total/en/java/conversion/html-to-jpeg2000/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert HTML to JPEG2000 via Java" h2="Export HTML file to JPEG2000 within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert html file to JPEG2000 image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to JPEG2000.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an HTML file to a JPEG2000 image in Java is a simple two-step process.
+The first step is to use the Aspose.PDF for Java API to export the HTML file to a JPEG image.
+Aspose.PDF for Java is part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for working with various file formats.

+Once the HTML file has been converted to a JPEG image, the second step is to use the Aspose.Imaging for Java API to render the JPEG image to a JPEG2000 image.
+Aspose.Imaging for Java is an image processing API that provides a wide range of features for manipulating images, including the ability to convert between different image formats.

+By using the Aspose.PDF for Java and Aspose.Imaging for Java APIs, you can quickly and easily convert an HTML file to a JPEG2000 image in Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for working with various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}